neutrixs/spotifinfo/src/script/privacy/privacy.md

 ---

 Like any other website, spotifinfo.neutrix-web.xyz uses 'cookies'.
 Our service rely on cookies to function properly.
 For example, we use a cookie called 'uname' and another cookie called 'state' that makes it possible for you to use our service.
 Blocking these cookies will prevent our service to work properly

+## Third Party Privacy Policies
+---

+spotifinfo.neutrix-web.xyz's Privacy Policy does not apply to other advertisers or websites.
+Thus, we are advising you to consult the respective Privacy Policies of these third-party ad servers for more detailed information.
+It may include their practices and instructions about how to opt-out of certain options.

+Third party services that we use, includes,

+* ### Google reCAPTCHA

+  We use reCAPTCHA on our website.
+We use this to protect some parts of our website from bots and spam, and making sure that only legitimate user can access it

+  You can see their complete privacy policy at [https://policies.google.com/privacy](https://policies.google.com/privacy)

+* ### Cloudflare

+  We use Cloudflare to improve our website performance using CDN (Content Delivery Network), and to protect our website from spam attacks.

+  We also use Cloudflare for analytics purposes.
+This allows us to see data including, but not limited to,

+  * Country origin
+  * Device used
+  * Browser type
+  * Amount of requests sent

+  None of which are personally identifiable

+  You can see their complete privacy policy at [https://www.cloudflare.com/privacypolicy/](https://www.cloudflare.com/privacypolicy/)